deferpanic/goweave/README.md

 The name sucks - suggest a new one.

 ### Why!??!
 We came to go to get away from java!!
+What's the matter with you!?

 I agree this concept can and has been abused in the past.
 However, being able to do some of the things you can do with this is just way too conveinent.

 I'm definitely not a code purist - to me coding is a tool first and foremost.

+I simply wanted an easy way to attach common bits of code to large existing codebases without lifting a finger.
+That is the rationale behind this.

 ### Goals